mendix/docs/content/howto/mobile/native-debug.md

 ### 2.1 Using React Developer Tools{#rn-dev}

-React Developer Tools is [an app](https://github.com/facebook/react/tree/master/packages/react-devtools) as well as an extension for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) browsers which will allow you to see investigate the way your native page is rendering, adjust things like spacing in a live editor, and inspect the state and props of your pluggable and native widgets.
-This documentation assumes you use the app version of React Develper Tools.
+React Developer Tools is [an app](https://github.com/facebook/react/tree/master/packages/react-devtools) which will allow you to see investigate the way your native page is rendering, adjust things like spacing in a live editor, and inspect the state and props of your pluggable and native widgets.
 To proceed, you must also have [Node and NPM](https://nodejs.org/en/download/) installed.

-You can consult Facebook's [official documentation](https://github.com/facebook/react/tree/master/packages/react-devtools) for extra information, but this document will teach you the basics of using React Developer Tools.
+You can consult Facebook's [official documentation](https://reactnative.dev/docs/debugging) for extra information, but this document will teach you the basics of using React Developer Tools.

 To install React Developer Tools, do the following: